An RBG construction of integral surgery homeomorphisms

 \begin{definition} A link $\{(R,r),(B,b),(G,g)\}$ is called an $n$-peculiar RBG link, if there exists $t\in\mathbb{Z}$ such that \begin{itemize} \item $R=U$ and $B,G$ are meridians of $R$, \item $b=g= 1/r + 1/t$, \item $n=(g+b-2l) - t(l-b)^2$, \end{itemize} where $l=lk(B,G)$ under an orientation of $L$ such that $lk(B,R)=lk(G,R)=1$. \end{definition} This gives a new construction of RBG links when $n=0$, for which Nakamura's obstruction in \cite{Kai} does not immediately apply; so, in principle, they can potentially produce exotic $4$-spheres.

 {\bf Organization of the paper.} In Section \ref{nsurg}, we generalize the RBG construction of zero surgeries to integral surgeries.
-In Section \ref{nspecial} and \ref{npeculiar}, we introduce $n$-special RBG links, for which the associated knot pairs can be obtained diagrammatically.
-In Section \ref{nslicehomo}, we discuss the construction of a potential exotic pair by cutting and pasting of $n$-traces.
-In Section \ref{nsinv}, we generalize Nakamura's sliceness obstruction to $n$-special RBG links using the $s$-invariants.
-In Section \ref{experi}, we give an example where the $s$-invariant can be used to obstruct $n$-sliceness of knots in $\#^m \overline{\mathbb{CP}^2}$ is obstructed by this new method.
+We discuss the construction of a potential exotic pair by cutting and pasting of $n$-traces.
+In Section \ref{nspecial}, we introduce $n$-special RBG links, for which the associated knot pairs can be obtained diagrammatically.
+In Section \ref{nsinv}, we generalize Nakamura's sliceness obstruction to an $n$-sliceness obstruction using $n$-special RBG links, and we give examples where the $n$-sliceness of knots in $\#^m \overline{\mathbb{CP}^2}$ is obstructed by this new method.
 In Section \ref{npeculiar}, we discuss $n$-peculiar RBG links.

 {\bf Acknowledgements.} The author is grateful to her advisor, Ciprian Manolescu, for his suggestion to work on this project and his continued guidance and support.
 We would also like to thank Anthony Conway, Nathan Dunfield, Kyle Hayden, Maggie Miller, Lisa Piccirillo, Qiuyu Ren, Ali Naseri Sadr and Charles Stine for helpful suggestions and conversations.